Privacy Notice

 Legitimate interests (CEG has a business interest in securing applications for its courses)

-To Third party agencies supporting the processing of an application for a Tier 4 visa, if required.
+To third party agencies supporting the processing of an application for a Tier 4 visa, if required.

 Identity